VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Abstract

 \section{Abstract}

 The wide spread of unfounded election fraud claims surrounding the U.S. 2020 election had resulted in undermining of trust in the election, culminating in violence inside the U.S. capitol.
-Under these circumstances, it is critical to understand discussions surrounding these claims on Twitter, a major platform where the claims disseminate.
-To this end, we collected and release the \datasetname~dataset, a multi-modal dataset with~7.6M tweets and~25.6M retweets from~2.6M users related to voter fraud claims.
-To make this data immediately useful for a wide area of researchers, we further enhance the data with cluster labels computed from the retweet graph, user suspension status, and perceptual hashes of tweeted images.
-We also include in the dataset aggregated information for all external links and YouTube videos that appear in the tweets.
-Preliminary analyses of the data show that Twitter's ban actions mostly affected a specific community of voter fraud claim promoters, and exposes the most common URLs, images and YouTube videos shared in the data.
+Under these circumstances, it is critical to understand the discussions surrounding these claims on Twitter, a major platform where the claims were disseminated.
+To this end, we collected and released the \datasetname~dataset, a multi-modal dataset with~7.6M tweets and~25.6M retweets from~2.6M users related to voter fraud claims.
+To make this data immediately useful for a diverse set of research projects, we further enhance the data with cluster labels computed from the retweet graph, each user's suspension status, and the perceptual hashes of tweeted images.
+The dataset also includes aggregate data for all external links and YouTube videos that appear in the tweets.
+Preliminary analyses of the data show that Twitter's user suspension actions mostly affected a specific community of voter fraud claim promoters, and exposes the most common URLs, images and YouTube videos shared in the data.